Biostatistics and Informatics Core

 The Biostatistics and Bioinformatics Core is responsible for all core-related analytical activities for each of the research projects in the Mayo Clinic Multiple Myeloma SPORE.

 The SPORE projects span a wide range of analytical areas that include clinical trial-focused studies, associated lab-based correlative studies and next-generation sequencing (NGS) genomics studies.
-The core scientists provide oversight of all SPORE-related statistical and bioinformatics activities and coordinate and combine efforts on each project.
+Scientists in the core provide oversight of all SPORE-related statistical and bioinformatics activities and coordinate and combine efforts on each project.

-The Biostatistics and Bioinformatics Core supports investigators with management of phase I clinical trials, determining the optimal design, defining data that should be collected, and creating and implementing an appropriate analysis plan.
+The core supports investigators with management of phase I clinical trials, determining the optimal design, defining data that should be collected, and creating and implementing an appropriate analysis plan.
 The core oversees collection and management of the clinical information required by each study.

 Co-leaders of the Biostatistics and Informatics Core are: